iagoleal/DeformableBodies.jl/docs/src/index.md

 # Deformable Bodies Dynamics

+A common problem that appears in engineering and mechanical systems consists of studying the possible motions of a given body in a controlled setting, such as in a lab, and then trying to understand what will be the body’s motion “in the wild”, such as when viewed from an inertial frame of reference.
+Examples where this happens are satellites self-adjusting in space or the complicated moves a cat does to right itself midair.

-`DeformableBodies.jl` is a Julia package dedicated to the study and solution of a special class of problems from classical mechanics:
+`DeformableBodies.jl` is a Julia package dedicated to aid in the construction and simulation of such problems.
-_deformable bodies_.
+It allows the user to enter the body's motion as seem from an arbitrary frame of reference and calculates the motion from the perspective of an inertial frame.

 The data needed for solving a deformable body problem consists of the body trajectory with respect to an arbitrary reference frame.